The Victorian Lawyer Census

 2026 Lawyer Census

-Topics in the 2026 survey include:
+The 2026 Lawyer Census is now closed.
+Topics covered in the 2026 survey included:

 • responding to client needs, and technology in practice